-The DC output current is held constant by the power supply as soon as the output current to the load reaches the adjusted current limit.
-Then the power supply automatically switches to CC.
-The current flowing from the power supply is determined by the output voltage and the load's true resistance.
+The DC output current is held constant by the power supply, once the output current to the load reaches the adjusted limit.
+Then the power supply automatically switches The current flowing from the power supply is determined by the output voltage and the load's true resistance.
 As long as the output current is lower than the adjusted current limit, the device will be either in constant voltage or constant power mode.
 If, however, the power consumption reaches the set maximum power value, the device will switch automatically to power limiting and sets the output current according to $I{MAX} = P{SET} / U{IN}$, even if the maximum current value is higher.
-The current set value, as determined by the user, is always and only an upper limit.
+The current set value, as determined by the user, is always an upper limit only.

-While the DC output is switched on and constant current mode is active, then the condition "CC mode active" will be indicated on the display by the abbreviation CC and this message will be passed as a signal to the analog interface, as well stored as status which can also be read via digital interface.
+While the DC output is switched on and constant current mode is active, the condition "CC mode active" will be indicated on the graphic display by the abbreviation CC and also passed as signal "no CV" to the analog interface, as well stored as status which can be read via digital interface.